For buyers

 Run the serial against the Macfax registry.
 Free.
 Returns a fact: is this Mac on file as compromised?

-Check a serial
+Look up a serial

 When the Mac arrives